danieltan1517/teh_tarik/phase3/README.md

 }
 ```

+### Output

+In previous phases of the project, you created a lexical analyzer and parser for your custom
+programming language.
+In this phase of the project, you will take a syntactically correct program,
+verify it has no semantic errors, and generating the corresponding intermediate code for the given
+program.
+The generated code will be executed using the provided interpreter.

+In every syntactically correct program written using the compiler, there must be at least one
+function named “main”, which will be the entry point of the problem, and a program should be able
+to define multiple functions in addition to “main”. “main” will take no parameters as an input, and
+“main” does not return a value.

+Only integer scalar values can be passed as parameters to functions, and functions that are not main
+must return a single integer value.
+Functions cannot take arrays as argument parameters.
+Multiple
+return values are not supported, and functions outside of “main” cannot return nothing.
+All
+functions must return exactly one single integer value.

+You can assume that all variable and function declarations will occur ahead of the time before usage
+of the variable or function.
+Any function declared after where it is used can be assumed to be an
+error.

+Just like the previous phase, you should perform one-pass code generation and directly output the
+generated code.
+There is no need to build or traverse a syntax tree.
+However, you will need to
+maintain a symbol table during code generation.

+Do code generation **ONLY** for the following example programs:
+* add.tt
+* array.tt
+* function.tt
+* math.tt

+We will do code generation for the other half of the example programs in the next and final phase.

 ### Generated Example IR Code

 Here are some examples of possible generated IR outputs.
 One can generate any IR code for the given code, as